 Jaz squeezed his hand.
 "I have faith in you."

 His heart shouldn't have soared at the off-handed compliment, but it did.
 He didn't want her to reject him.
-The thought made something twist in his chest.
-But perhaps it was better she knew now...

 "How do you feel about baronets?"

 Confusion wrinkled her brow again.
 "What do you mean?"

 Two gossiping women stood in their path, too involved in conversation to notice him.
 Sterling gently swept

 them out of his way.
 They barely noticed.

 "All baronets are shape-shifters," he replied.
 "Were-animals.
 Men and women who can turn into beasts as

 easily as you change your gloves."

 He risked a glance at her.
 She smiled naughtily--if such a thing were possible--and eyed him with renewed

 interest.
 "Ah.
 So what manner of beast are you?"